dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl.rst

     :align: center
     :scale: 100%

-    An directed acyclic graph that illustrates one way of representing the model for minimizing polynomial :math:`y = i^2 - 4i`.
+    A directed acyclic graph that illustrates one way of representing the model for minimizing polynomial :math:`y = i^2 - 4i`.

 The :ref:`dwave-optimization <index_optimization>` package's